lrembacz/vue-responsive-grid-layout/README.md

 `<slot :containerWidth="containerWidth" :layout="currentLayout" :cols="cols">`

-You can use it to send containerWidth and currentLayout for grid-items.
+You can use it to send containerWidth, currentLayout and cols for grid-items.

 ## Props VueResponsiveGridLayout